MhithiJ/MhithiJ/README.md

 ## 🤝 Let's Connect!

-I'm always excited to connect with fellow developers and tech enthusiasts!
+I'm always excited to connect with fellow engineers and tech enthusiasts!
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/mhithijespersen/) - don't forget to mention you found me through GitHub! 😊